wazuh/wazuh-chef/cookbooks/wazuh_manager/README.md

 Installs the wazuh-manager and required dependencies.
 Also creates the *local_rules.xml* and *local_decoder.xml* files.

-#### filebeat.yml

-Install the package Filebeats, create the configuration of */etc/filebeat/filebeat.yml* with defined attributes in the ```attributes``` folder.
 #### common.rb

 Generates the ossec.conf file using Gyoku.

 #### repository.rb

-Declares wazuh repository and gpg key urls.
+Declares wazuh repository and GPG key URIs.

+#### prerequisites.rb
+Install prerequisites to install Wazuh manager

 ### References